Should I sign up to a new online casino?

-Or match bonus, is offered pretty much across the board.
+A casino deposit bonus is offered pretty much across the board.
 Effectively, the casino is matching the value of your first deposit (often up to £100) in bonus credit.
 For example, if you deposit £100, then the casino will give you another £100 to play with.
 Some casinos may even go further than just matching it – on your first deposit, a casino could offer a 200%, 300% or even 400% bonus.
 Seem too good to be true?
 It pretty much is.
 We’ll explain why in a minute.

 Free Spins at new online casinos

-Or perhaps more accurately, bonus spins, are frequently offered with your first deposit.
+Or perhaps more accurately, casino free bonus spins, are frequently offered with your first deposit.
 Often this will be 20 or 30 spins (maybe more) on a specific slot or group of slots of the casino’s choosing.
 Frankly, this specific slot is most likely to be Starburst, the internet’s most recognisable slot.
 Ideal for Lisa, the aforementioned imaginary Starburst super fan.